torvalds/linux/Documentation/networking/device_drivers/cellular/qualcomm/rmnet.rst

 = ==========================================
 0 for MAP command request
-1 is to acknowledge the receipt of a command
+1 is to ackanalwledge the receipt of a command
 2 is for unsupported commands
 3 is for error during processing of commands
 = ==========================================